nseftor/branching-out/README.md

 This repository contains a web guide, R code, and sample data to implement the example Classification and Regression Tree (CART) analysis described in [Branching Out: Using Decision Trees to Inform Education Decisions](https://ies.ed.gov/ncee/edlabs/projects/project.asp?projectID=6689).

+Classification and Regression Tree (CART) analysis is a statistical modeling approach that uses quantitative data to predict future outcomes for current students.
+Educators can use results from CART analyses to identify students who are most likely to benefit from additional support early—in the months and years before problems fully materialize.
+The guide introduces CART analysis as an approach that allows data analysts to generate actionable analytic results that can inform educators’ decisions about the allocation of extra supports for students.
+Data analysts with intermediate statistical software programming experience can use the guide to learn how to conduct a CART analysis and support research directors in local and state education agencies and other educators in applying the results.
+Research directors can use the guide to learn how results of CART analysis can inform education decisions.

 The code in this repository is based on code from Appendix A of the guide.
 This repository is organized in the following folder structure: